 The name of your business makes all the difference in the world.
-Branding, products and business values should all relate back to the name of the business.
-Your business name is an important part of your business itself, so it’s important to pick the right name.
+Branding, products, and business values should all relate to the company’s name.
+Your business name is an integral part of your business itself, so it’s essential to pick the right name.

-A lot more that goes into naming a business than you might realize.
-Once the name is chosen, it stays with the business for a long time.
+A lot more goes into naming a business than you might realize.
+Once the name is chosen, it stays with the company for a long time.
 So pick it right!
-In this article, we’ll discuss the process of selecting a business name, give suggestions for generating good ideas, and talk about the process.
+In this article, we’ll discuss selecting a business name, giving suggestions for generating good ideas, and discussing the process.
 Here’s what you need to know.

-Choosing a business name is a creative process that begins with a blank piece of paper and a pencil.
-Some start by making a list, others begin by writing a paragraph or jotting down free-form thoughts.
-Some are able to generate ideas without prompts, but many people need help to get the creative juices flowing.
+Choosing a business name is a creative process that begins with blank paper and a pencil.
+Some start by making a list, and others begin by writing a paragraph or jotting free-form thoughts.
+Some can generate ideas without prompts, but many people need help to get the creative juices flowing.

 If you’re full of ideas and don’t need prompts, start with a blank piece of paper and pen, sit down in a comfortable, quiet place, and start writing your ideas down.
-It’s important to write down many ideas before making a final decision.
-Remember, your business name affects your client interactions, including what kind of clients your business attracts.
+It’s essential to write down many ideas before making a final decision.
+Remember, your business name affects your client interactions, including the clients your business attracts.
 Going through several lists and rounds of possibilities may be necessary.
-If you need help generating good ideas to come up with a business name, try some of the suggestions below.
+If you need help generating good ideas to develop a business name, try some of the suggestions below.

 Look in the dictionary.

-Spend some time with a dictionary, looking up words that relate to your business.
+Spend time with a dictionary, looking up words that relate to your business.
 Write down those words that jump out at you.
-Don’t think too hard about the words that you’re attracted to – there may be good reasons, or not!
+Don’t think too hard about the words you’re attracted to – there may be good reasons or not!
 This is just an exercise to get started generating possibilities.
 Once you have a list of words, start looking for connections between them.
-Assemble your favorite words in phrases and in an order that is personal and meaningful for you.
+Assemble your favorite dishes in phrases and in an order that is personal and meaningful for you.

 Play with words.

-Play on words exercises can make some of the best business names because they’re clever, funny and they show that the business owner put thought into the name of their business.
-You might choose a play on words that refers to a popular book (example: Life of Pie pizza shop), a famous movie (Back to the Fuchsia flower shop), a well-known song (Tequila Mockingbird bar).
-These are the kind of names that people like to stop, think about and chuckle over.
+Play on words exercises can make some of the best business names because they’re clever and funny and show that the business owner put thought into the name of their business.
+You might choose a play on words that refers to a popular book (for example, Life of Pie pizza shop), a famous movie (Back to the Fuchsia flower shop), or a well-known song (Tequila Mockingbird bar).
+People like to stop, think about, and chuckle over these names.

-Spend some time playing with a keyword generator online to create lists of keywords.
-There are many keyword generators onine, some of them free.
-Keywords make smart business names because they’re the words that people search for when they’re conducting online searches.
+Spend time playing with a keyword generator online to create lists of keywords.
+There are many keyword generators online, some of them free.
+Keywords make bright business names because they’re the words people search for when conducting online searches.
 Using keywords in your business name can help generate online traffic, which can contribute to the success of your business over time.
 This is especially important if your business is an online retailer or an online service.
-If your business is a brick-and-mortar store, this may be be less important.
+If your business is a brick-and-mortar store, this may be less important.

 Tell a story.

 Make a list of business names that tell a story about what brought your business into existence.
-One example: a roofing business named “Dad and Four Sons Roofing” tells clients that the roofing business is a family business.
-The name also reveals the personal nature of the business, and describes the business owners in limited detail.
-This helps clients make a connection with the business and could present a reason for clients to contact that roofing company over others.
-The name of the business makes the business more personal and meaningful to the business owners and potential customers.
+One example: is a roofing business named “Dad and Four Sons Roofing,” which means to clients that the roofing business is a family business.
+The name also reveals the personal nature of the company and describes the business owners in limited detail.
+This helps clients connect with the business and could present a reason for clients to contact that roofing company over others.
+The ‘s nameindustry makes the business more personal and meaningful to the business owners and potential customers.

 Make up a rule to follow.

-Make up a rule or trick to follow when writing a list of business names.
-For example, you might write a list of business names that only start with verbs or names made up of words that are only one syllable.
-The rule doesn’t have to be a meaningful rule to you – it’s just a way of getting started with your list.
-Pick a rule and use it to make a list of four or five business names.
+Make up a rule or trick when writing a business name list.
+For example, you might write a list of business names that only start with verbs or expressions made up of words that are only one syllable.
+The rule doesn’t have to be meaningful to you – it’s just a way of getting started with your list.
+Pick a direction and use it to list four or five business names.
 See where this takes you!

-If you’re still having a hard time generating a list of ideas for business names, it could be that you need to solidify some of your business goals before coming up with a name.
+If you still have a hard time generating a list of ideas for business names, it could be that you need to solidify some of your business goals before coming up with a name.
 Take a step back and give some thought to the business itself.
 Put your business goals in writing, then answer some of the questions below: